rsathishkumar/roblox/wp-content/plugins/shortcoder/readme.txt

 Similarly shortcodes can be created for frequently used snippets.

 You can also add [custom parameters](https://www.aakashweb.com/docs/shortcoder/) (like `%%id%%`) inside the snippets, and change it's value like `[sc name="youtube" id="GrlRADfvjII"]` when using them.

+### Using in block editor

+Though shortcodes can be used in **any** place manually, Shortcoder provides below options to select and insert the shortcodes created easily when working with the block editor.

+* Shortcoder block
+* Toolbar button to select and insert shortcodes inline (under "more")

 ### Links